Grassroots grow deeper

 “We meet these women at a sensitive time.
 Some of them have been through horrible things,” she said.
 “But this is all about the wool, and the kids and the grandkids [who will receive what they make].
 It’s something physical and good, and we can see it.”

-Early on, Harel and Wygoda started looking for sources of funding for their initiative and applied for — and received — a NIS 25,000 ($6,850) grant as part of a joint program by the Israeli think tank and nonprofit Shaharit – Creating Common Cause and the Fund for New Leadership (FNL), which was found and is supported by Alan and Kim Hartman.
+Early on, Harel and Wygoda started looking for sources of funding for their initiative and applied for — and received — a NIS 25,000 ($6,850) grant as part of a joint program by the Israeli think tank and nonprofit Shaharit – Creating Common Cause and the Fund for New Leadership (FNL), which was founded and is supported by Alan and Kim Hartman.
 Shaharit, which focuses on leadership development and community organizing, and FNL gave similar micro-grants to more than 170 initiatives across the country in the weeks following Oct.
 7, as part of a fund they created called Shahar, or Daybreak.

 In addition to Ayin Tova, recipients of the Daybreak grants include an initiative to dispatch volunteers to clean the houses in communities that were rapidly evacuated on Oct.
 7; a group that filled a warehouse full of furniture for evacuees, who also meet with a social worker to assist them through the at-times traumatic process of moving; a person who distributes guitars and organizes sing-alongs for evacuees in hotels; and a group of volunteer bakers who were baking birthday cakes for displaced children.